 An injured employee is entitled to a continuation of health, dental, and vision benefits even if they choose not to supplement their TD payments.
-If an employee contribution is due, arrangements must be made by the department to collect that portion directly from the injured employee (see Personnel Management Liaison 2000-035).

 Established by the Berryhill Total Compensation Act of 1975, IDL is a salary continuation program specifically designed as an alternative benefit program to TD.
 The legal authority for this program is found in Government Code Sections 19869 - 19877.1.
 To qualify for IDL benefits, an injured employee must be an active member of the California Public Employees' Retirement System (CalPERS) or the California State Teachers' Retirement System (CalSTRS).